-Recall that, to the basic structure of a HAR model, we included two exogenous variables: VIX and a proxy for the domestic market volatility.
+Recall that, to the basic structure of a HAR model, we include two exogenous variables: VIX and a proxy for the domestic market volatility.
 We wonder if economic gains are a consequence of a more complex MHAR-RV setting than EWMA and GARCH models.
-In Table 6.4.2, we compute the economic gain with a basic HAR without exogenous variables in the "no estimation risk" case and, again, the relation between target levels and economic gains is positive.
-Despite the fact that the performance at the lowest target level (12.5%) is inferior, when we compare all instances of Table 6.1.1, results are similar and sometimes mixed.
-Hence, we can state that the realized volatility gains cannot be attributed to our model specification provided that overall conclusions are robust to it.
+In this sense, we compute the economic gains with a basic HAR without exogenous variables in the "no estimation risk" case and find that, not only performance fees are in the same order of magnitude for different target levels, but also the relation between target levels and economic gains remains positive Hence, we can state that the realized volatility gains cannot be attributed to our model specification provided that overall conclusions are robust to it.
 Remember that the inclusion of exogenous variables aimed at adapting the model to an emerging country environment.
 The results, thus, show that such adaptations do not improve the volatility-timing strategy based on realized measures.